DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-19 2D Art Meeting Notes.md

 # In-Game Elements
 - Flame Volley Spell Icon has been Done for a while, but I need upgrade icons for it (The table in the middle of the image, not the ones on the sides).
-	- Instead of these being completely unique images, they should highkey be variations / draw-overs of the existing
+	- Instead of these being completely unique images, they should highkey be variations / draw-overs of the existing flame volley spell icon.
+We need to communicate that these are upgrades for a specific spell.
 - A spell icon for the crystal barrage power.
 There are no upgrades or anything required for this, so dw.

 - Ribbon: Based on the earlier feedback, update the ribbon fr.